crisjumbo/Memories-Project/README.md

 ## Collaborators
 ---
 Empty!
 You want to collaborate.
-Feel free to make a PR...
+Feel free to make a Fork and then a PR...